-- 5 Once you're logged in, select the Windows Start button, and then type mmc and open the Microsoft Management Console.
-Choose File > Add / Remove Snapin, and then select to add the Certificates snap-in. - 6 Choose to add certificates for the Computer account, select Next, and then select Finish.
-Choose OK to close the Add / Remove Snap-in window. - 7 Expand the Certificates (Local Computer) > Personal > Certificates folder.
+- 5 When you're logged in, select the Windows Start button, type mmc, and open the Microsoft Management Console. - 6 Choose File > Add / Remove Snap-in, and then select the option to add the Certificates snap-in. - 7 Choose to add certificates for the Computer account, select Next, and then select Finish. - 8 Choose OK to close the Add / Remove Snap-in window. - 9 Expand the Certificates (Local Computer) > Personal > Certificates folder.
 The certificate from Azure Key Vault that you injected into the VM is listed, such as CLIGetDefaultPolicy, as shown in figure 15.10.